Associate Dean of the Animal Law Program and the Brooks McCormick Jr. Scholar of Animal Law and Policy

 - Copyright, Steve Hambuchen

 Erskine B. Wood Hall

-- Conducting, supporting, and promoting rigorous, independent legal research that advances the field of Animal Law; and
+- Conducting, supporting, and promoting rigorous, independent legal research that advances the field of animal law; and

-Prior to focusing her practice on animal law, Ms. Frasch specialized in labor and employment law at Littler Mendelson and Hanson, Bridgett, in San Francisco and employee benefits law at Stoel Rives in Portland, Oregon.
+Prior to focusing her practice on animal law, Professor Frasch specialized in labor and employment law at Littler Mendelson and Hanson, Bridgett, in San Francisco and employee benefits law at Stoel Rives in Portland, Oregon.
 She is a member of the California and Oregon State Bars.

 Specialty Areas & Course Descriptions

 - Animal Law Fundamentals

 - JD, 1984, William Mitchell College of Law